 For details on risk management within our Group, please refer to the following link.

 The Group has set a goal of achieving carbon neutrality (Scope 1 and 2) by 2050 and formulated a scenario for reducing CO2 emissions based on the actual energy consumption at each site.
-The initial target of a 50% reduction by 2030 (compared to 2017 base year), set in our Long-Term Sustainability Policy, “Driving Our Future Initiatives 2050,” has been raised to a 55% reduction due to the proactive efforts at each of our sites.
+The initial target of a 50% reduction by 2030 (compared to 2017 base year), set in our Long-Term Sustainability Targets, “Driving Our Future Initiatives,” has been raised to a 55% reduction due to the proactive efforts at each of our sites.
 Additionally, approximately 97% of our Group’s CO2 emissions fall under Scope 3.
 To achieve carbon neutrality across the entire supply chain, we have set a 2030 target to cover approximately 80% of Scope 3 emissions.
 For Category 1 (Material Development and Procurement), we aim to reduce emissions by 25% by 2030 (compared to 2021 base year) by strengthening supplier engagement.
 For Category 4 (Logistics), we aim to reduce emissions by 10% by 2030 (compared to 2021 base year) through efforts such as promoting modal shift.
 In addition, for Category 11 (Sales and Usage) and Category 12 (Recovery and Recycling), we will make efforts to reduce the rolling resistance of tires, extend the lives of tires, and expand the production capacity of retread tires.
 We will aim to achieve these targets by promoting initiatives outlined in “Driving Our Future Initiatives 2050” and the circular economy concept for the tire industry:“TOWANOWA.”

-2030 Target | 2024 Emissions (t-CO2) | 2017 base year | Main Reduction Measures | |
+| 2030 Target | 2024 Emissions (t-CO2) | 2017 base year | Main Reduction Measures | |

 Scope 1 and 2